This is a guide to the 7th Edition of APA style, which is a recent update to the APA citation style.

 If you are supposed to use APA 6th Edition, please go to the APA (6th Edition) Referencing Guide:

 When URL is long or complex you may use a short version of the URL.

 Use a site such as Bitly URL Shortener to create manageable URL's

 *Both URL's will access the same document

 Pattern for Web Page:

-Author, A. A. (year).
+Author, A. A. (Date).
 Title of web page.
-Retrieved from URL
+Publisher/Site sponsor name.
+URL

 If you are taking information from the website or web document, then you must cite the information as per the instructions given above.